hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 gone back.
 Manu says that we should not spit in water, but we throw all sorts of filth into the rivers.
 Considering all these things we find that the purification of one's outer self is very necessary.
-The Shâstrakâras knew that very well.
+The Shāstrakāras knew that very well.
 But now the real spirit of this observance of purity about food is lost and the letter only remains.
 Thieves, drunkards, and criminals can be our caste-fellows, but if a good and noble man eats food with a person of a lower caste, who is